Personality pairing improves human-AI collaboration: Methods

 To obtain ratings for all ads while avoiding survey fatigue, we created a random sample, with random order, of 40 ads per participant.
 To ensure that each ad received at least 3 ratings, we produced a set of 1,300 samples.
 As a participant entered our survey platform, we drew one sample from the set, without replacement, to provide to the participant, with each participant receiving a unique sample.

-To estimate ad performance, we created and used mockups of display ads in the survey (see SI Section~C).
+To estimate ad performance, we created and used mockups of display ads in the survey (SI Appendix, Section~\ref{si:survey}).
 For each ad, we asked participants to provide three ratings regarding the quality of the text, the image, and the estimated click through rate.
 Each item was rated on a 7-point Likert scale.
 The first rating was based on the following prompt ``The text is present, clear, relevant, and engaging"; the second on ``The image is visually appealing"; and the third on ``I am likely to click on this ad."
+We construct the ad quality index at the individual rating level as the unweighted mean of each rater's three 7-point evaluations of a given ad: text quality, image quality, and click likelihood.